Marijuana Laws and Probable Cause

 Of course, not all states have decriminalized or legalized marijuana, so it’s important to understand the laws in your state to understand your rights when being stopped by law enforcement officers.
 In Florida, marijuana use and possession is still illegal, so its presence in those places is likely to provide a basis for probable cause.

-If you or a loved one has been arrested it is important to have a knowledgeable attorney on your side to ensure your rights are upheld.
-Contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one has been arrested it is important to have a knowledgeable lawyer on your side to ensure your rights are upheld.
+Contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.